All Products

 File Storage NAS:Use PrivateLink to mount a NAS file system across VPCs in the same region

-By default, File Storage NAS (NAS) allows you to mount a NAS file system only to an Elastic Compute Service (ECS) instance that resides in the same virtual private cloud (VPC) in the same region and within the same Alibaba Cloud account.
+By default, when you mount a File Storage NAS (NAS) file system on an Elastic Compute Service (ECS) instance, the NAS file system and the ECS instance must reside in the same virtual private cloud (VPC) in the same region and belong to the same Alibaba Cloud account.
 If you want to mount a NAS file system across VPCs, you can use PrivateLink to establish a private connection between the VPCs.
 You do not need to use an Internet egress such as a network address translation (NAT) gateway or an elastic IP address (EIP).
 Data is not transmitted over the Internet, providing higher security and network quality.
 This topic describes how to use PrivateLink to mount and access a NAS file system across VPCs in the same region.

 Feature description